Key Highlights

 Perception

-As of 2023, 90% of adult Americans have smartphones, and 53% have tablets.
+As of 2025, 91% of adult Americans now have a smartphone.
 These numbers are rapidly rising year over year, especially among the younger generations (your future customers).
 You have to be where your customers are to be successful, and your customers, no matter what business you’re in, live in a mobile world.
-The optics for companies who refuse to get involved in the mobile market aren’t good – it looks like they are either falling behind and losing touch, or don’t care.
+The optics for companies that refuse to get involved in the mobile market aren’t good – it looks like they are either falling behind and losing touch, or don’t care.
 Consumers are allowing businesses to engage with them on a level they’re comfortable with…what’s not to love about that?
 For perception’s sake, try mobile marketing for size…you may like how it feels.

 Efficiency